mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 ![HRModel](images/emp_setup10.png)

 Still in the Properties pane, move to the Profile section and scroll down to the Applied Stereotypes.
 Click on the + symbol.
-In the popup window, Under Applicable Stereotypes select esModel.
+In the popup window, under Applicable Stereotypes select esModel.

 ![HRModel Profile](images/emp_setup11.png)

-Move them over to the Applied Stereotypes section by clicking the button with an arrow that points right.
+Move it over to the Applied Stereotypes section by clicking the button with an arrow that points right.
 When done click OK to close the popup.

 ![HRModel Profile](images/emp_setup12.png)